dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 When you're ready, continue to **Step 3**.

 ### Step 3: Configure the SharePoint Online policy
 Next, configure the policy to require that only managed and compliant devices can access SharePoint Online.
-This policy will be will be stored in Azure Active Directory.
+This policy will be stored in Azure Active Directory.

 #### <a name="bkmk_spopolicy"></a>

 >[!NOTE]
-> You can also create conditional access policy in the Azure AD management console.
-Azure AD management console allows you to create the Intune device conditional access policies (referred to as the **device-based conditional access policy** in Azure AD) in addition to other conditional access policies like multi-factor authentication.
-You can also set conditional access policies for third-party Enterprise apps like Salesforce and Box that Azure AD supports.
+> You can also create a conditional access policy in the Azure AD management console.
+The Azure AD management console lets you create an Intune device conditional access policy (referred to as the **device-based conditional access policy** in Azure AD), in addition to other conditional access policies like multi-factor authentication.
+You can also set conditional access policies for third-party enterprise apps that Azure AD supports, like Salesforce and Box.
 For more details, see [How to set Azure Active Directory device-based conditional access policy for access control to Azure Active Directory connected applications](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-policy-connected-applications/).

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy** > **Conditional Access** > **SharePoint Online Policy**.